 -

-How “Aid and Attendance” and “Housebound” Can Increase Your VA BenefitsVeterans who have certain disabilities that were caused or aggravated by their military service may be eligible for additional, tax-free benefits.
+How “Aid and Attendance” and “Housebound” Can Increase Your VA BenefitsVeterans who have disabilities caused or worsened by their military service may be eligible for additional tax-free benefits provided by the government.

 -